ComplexLychee/python-louvain/README.md

 We make use of the Louvain heuristic[1] for maximising modularity[2] to find the maximum a posteriori (MAP) soluton of the ***uniform planted partition model*** (PPM)[3].

 The modularity maximisation approach suffers from the **overfitting problem**.
-Specifically, it returns spurious communities in networks that are known to have no community structure.
-In comparsion, the uniform PPM is a more robust alternative as it takes statistical significance of its results into account.
+Specifically, it returns spurious communities in networks that are known to have no community structures.
+In comparsion, the uniform PPM is a more robust alternative since it takes statistical significance of its results into account.

 For example, the following code implements the Louvain algorithm to obtain the community structure in a Erdos-Renyi (ER) graph.
 In ER graphs, edges are randomly placed between nodes with the same probability, therefore it is accepted that there is no community structures in ER graphs.
 In our example, modularity maximisation claims there exist 10 groups with a modularity value Q = 0.461, while the uniform PPM correctly assigns all of the nodes into a single group with Q = 0[^1].